The Working River

 The Lower Fraser River will be a world class waterway that supports industry and trade in a safe and sustainable way, while maintaining and improving the interests of existing stakeholders and traditional users.

-FRIA promotes fluidity and efficient access to commercial and industrial lands, and therefore seeks to be consulted to provide guidance in any planning process that contemplates a change to rail or road infrastructure or capacity along the Lower Fraser River.
+FRIA promotes fluidity and efficient access to commercial and industrial lands and therefore seeks to be consulted to provide guidance for planning processes that contemplate a change to rail or road infrastructure or capacity along the Lower Fraser River.

 Industry along the Lower Fraser River believes that the implementation of effective transportation strategies can only be achieved through a joint Lower Mainland Transportation Committee with representation from Industry, First Nations, government, stakeholders and community.